generalustelaru/ophir-2d/RULES.md

 ### Trade Good Locations

-Four of the seven zones contain Trade Goods (Gems, Wood, Stone, or Cloth).
+Four of the seven zones contain Trade Goods (gems, ebony, marble, or linen).
 Location icons depict the Trade Goods themselves.

   - Load Trade Good: Click on the zone's Trade Good Icon to pick up 1 of that type.
 The Good is placed in your Cargo.